Plantar fasciitis is a condition which can cause heel pain.

 Often there may be no obvious cause for the symptoms.
 However, certain risk factors can are associated such as:

-• Poor cushioning or poor arch support in your shoes.
+• Poor cushioning or poor arch support in your shoes

 • Being overweight

-If you are very active it can also be due to sudden stretching or overuse of the sole of the foot; such as when sprinting, jumping and landing on hard surfaces in basketball or after increasing running distance or intensity.
+If you are very active it can also be due to sudden stretching or overuse of the sole of the foot; such as when sprinting, jumping and landing on hard surfaces or after increasing running distance or intensity.

 Diagnosis is usually made from the patient's history and a simple examination without the need for further investigations.

 Plantar fasciitis usually fully resolves but it can in some cases take up to 12 months.

 You should avoid excessive activities that aggravate the pain and walking barefoot on hard surfaces.

-There is self-management advice provided below to help minimise symptoms and facilitate the healing process:
+There is self management advice provided below to help minimise symptoms and facilitate the healing process.

 Pain relief

-Painkillers such as paracetamol and ibuprofen or anti-inflammatory gels may be helpful to control the pain and allow you to continue exercising.
-Discuss this with your GP or Pharmacist.
+Painkillers such as paracetamol and ibuprofen or anti inflammatory gels may be helpful to control the pain and allow you to continue exercising.
+Discuss this with your GP or pharmacist.

 Some people find ice effective in reducing their heel pain.
-Apply an icepack for 15 minutes regularly.
+Apply an icepack for 15 mins regularly.
 Avoid applying ice directly to your skin, instead use a towel or have a fabric layer in between.
-Alternatively it can work well to use a frozen water bottle to roll underneath your foot.

 Footwear

-Shoes with cushioned heels and good arch support are recommended.
-Various pads and insoles can be bought to cushion the heel or support your arch.
-These are recommended to be kept in the shoes for the majority of time.
+• Various pads and insoles can be bought to cushion the heel or support your arch.
+It is recommended that you gradually increase the time using these over a couple of weeks.

 Exercise

 Research has shown that exercise can help improve symptoms and stretches are the first line of treatment.
-Relative rest is recommended to help reduce the pain but you should keep up gentle walking.

 Further management options